MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 ---
 ## Install the scanner

-After you've [configured the Azure Information Protection scanner in the Azure portal](#configure-the-scanner-in-the-azure-portal), perform the steps below to install the scanner:
+After you've [configured the Azure Information Protection scanner](#configure-the-scanner), perform the steps below to install the scanner.
+This procedure is performed fully in PowerShell.

 1. Sign in to the Windows Server computer that will run the scanner.
 Use an account that has local administrator rights and that has permissions to write to the SQL Server master database.